cjprybol/uCSV.jl/docs/src/man/unsupported.md

 ## Dataset isn't UTF-8

 This package relies heavily on the String capabilities of the base Julia language and implements very little custom text processing.
-If you see garbled characters output by `uCSV.read`
+If you see garbled characters output by `uCSV.read`, there's a good chance that your dataset is not encoded in UTF-8 and needs to be converted.

 ### Recommended Solutions